getFairAI/script-examples/variants/arb-hack/Readme.md

 If you're interested in bypassing the cache, simply call the function without caching, ensuring that the llama3.1:405b model is running locally.
 For open questions, we use the llama3:70b model, which doesn't employ caching since the answers are dynamic.
 For this reason, we will ensure that this model is always live.

 **AI Models Used:** We utilized three open-source models (llama3, llama3:70b, and llama3.1:405b) to perform our inferences.
-We employed the Ollama framework, which enables us to run the models locally (https://github.com/ollama/ollama), but you could opt for any other method or even use different open-source models.
+We employed the [Ollama framework](https://github.com/ollama/ollama), which enables us to run the models locally, but you could opt for any other method or even use different open-source models.
 Our code is designed to be compatible with any open-source AI model.

 Regarding hardware, we used an Nvidia GeForce 4090 to run the llama3 and llama3:70b models, while the llama3.1:405b model was set up on Runpod using three A100 GPUs.
-For a tutorial on how to do this, you can refer to https://docs.runpod.io/tutorials/pods/run-ollama.
+For a tutorial on how to do this, you can refer to [this link](https://docs.runpod.io/tutorials/pods/run-ollama).
 Again, this setup could be accomplished using other methods, but we chose the most efficient option given the limited time available during the hackathon.

 ## Vision